There is very little good information about Medellin nightlife in Colombia. Many articles speak about the same boring bars and clubs.

 1# Poblado, la Zona Rosa de Medellin

-When coming for the first time to Medellin, travelers usually hang out in Poblado.
-There are many tourists and prices are more expensive.
-But, It’s where most of the clubs in Medellin are.
+When coming to Medellin for the first time, travelers usually hang out in Poblado.
+There are many tourists, and prices are more expensive, but it’s where most of the clubs are.

 Besides, lots of Colombians also love going out to Poblado.
 So, you won’t be only surrounded by drunk foreigners who don’t dance.